ohscar/rmalloc/doc/paper/simulating-locking.rst

 Simply getting malloc/free calls is trivially done by writing a malloc wrapper and make use of Linux' *LD_PRELOAD* technique for preloading a shared library, to make the applications use our own allocator that can do logging, instead of the system allocator.
-By setting a special environment variable (``LD_PRELOAD``) prior to executing the application, to point to the location of a shared library, any symbols missing from the main application (which in the normal case is, among others, *malloc* and *free*) are searched for in that library, and only after the system libraries are searched.
+By pointing a special environment variable (``LD_PRELOAD``) to the location of a shared library prior to executing the application, any symbols missing from the main application (which in the normal case is, among others, *malloc* and *free*) are searched for in that library, and only after the system libraries are searched.
 This is called *dynamic* linking, where symbols in the application are linked together at runtime, as opposed to *static* linking, where all symbols must exist in the application binary.
+This requires the application to use the system *malloc* and *free* to work, since calls to a custom allocator within the application cannot be captured.

 Unfortunately that is not enough.
 To get statistics on memory *access* patterns one needs to essentially simulate the system the application runs in.
 Options considered were TEMU [#]_ from the BitBlaze [#]_ project, but because it would